It has always been difficult to rank for high-competition keywords that your competition already ranks for.

-Sergey Aliokhin is a Marketing Manager at Ahrefs.
-Apart from working at Ahrefs, he likes spending his time with family, studying martial arts and plucking fat bass guitar strings.
+Sergey Aliokhin is a Marketing Manager at Andcards.
+Apart from working in digital marketing, he likes spending his time with family, studying martial arts and plucking fat bass guitar strings.
 Don’t hesitate to contact him.

 - How to Shorten a Link for Social Media

 - URLs for SEO: How to create SEO-friendly links

 This Article is About: